All students enrolled at the University are accorded the basic rights as set forth by the Board of Directors. Student rights are as follows:

 Compliance with University Regulations

 USAHS seeks resolution of all issues through the process of reason and expects all members of the University community to be governed by this principle.
 However, should a student, faculty member, staff member, visitor, invited guest, or other licensee, acting individually or collectively, while on University property engage in violence, destruction of property, or any act that disrupts or interferes with the functioning of the University or disturbs the academic processes of the classroom and ignore or refuse to comply with official directives to desist, the University shall eject said violator from the campus or other University property.
 In addition, the University may seek to impose such penalties as provided by law.
 Where circumstances require, USAHS may employ injunctive procedures or call on the civil authority to maintain order.
-University students, faculty, or staff engaged in such acts are subject to immediate suspension and a subsequent hearing, which may lead to expulsion or dismissal.
+University students, faculty, or staff engaged in such acts are subject to a subsequent review under University policies, which may lead to sanctions, up to and including expulsion or dismissal.

 Diversity at the University of St. Augustine for Health Sciences (USAHS) is defined in three ways: